-The most often used quote, when I teach is: “If the resistance applied to the extremities, is greater than your ability to maintain proper breathing and alignment, the resistance is too heavy.”
+When I teach, my most often used quote is: “If the resistance applied to the extremities is greater than the ability to maintain proper breathing and alignment, then the resistance is too heavy.”
 Yes, I said it!
-It’s not about strength, its about balanced and coordinated movement.
-In addition to lifting functional loads, one of most overlooked aspects of strength is flexibility.
-Like a rubber band, if a rubber band is inflexible and cannot be fully stretched, it will not have the force to generate power.
-Athletic Pilates is similar to other forms of strength training however, it is devoid of excessive and compressive spine loading.
-The most notable difference is that the emphasis is on core control, breathing and alignment, and sharing the vertical and horizontal loads.
-Don’t get me wrong, I want you to gain muscle mass, if that is your goal.
-Although, I want you to do it well.
-I also want you to develop balanced muscle mass while adhering to the basic principles Joseph Pilates set out to teach in the 20’s.
+It’s not about strength.
+It’s about balanced and coordinated movement.
+In addition to lifting functional loads, one of the most overlooked aspects of strength is flexibility.
+If a rubber band is inflexible and can’t be fully stretched, it won’t have the force to generate power.
+Athletic Pilates is similar to other forms of strength training, but is devoid of excessive and compressive spine loading.
+The most notable difference is that the emphasis is on core control, breathing, and alignment—and on sharing the vertical and horizontal loads.
+Don’t get me wrong.
+I want you to gain muscle mass—if that’s your goal.
+But I want you to do it well.
+I also want you to develop balanced muscle mass while adhering to the basic principles Joseph Pilates set out to teach in the 1920s.